Creating a Da○saba○ber (No. 3)

 Issue 2 is here ↓

-In the second issue, we implemented three types of weapons (maximum level 3) that players can use.
+In issue 2, we implemented three types of weapons that players can use (maximum level 3).

-In the third issue, we will implement the ecology of zombies (generation and movement) and leveling up with collected experience points.
+In issue 3, we will implement zombie ecology (generation and movement) and leveling up using collected experience points.

 Zombie Creation